Svdvoort/PhDThesis/README.md

 The chapter ["Predicting the 1p/19q Codeletion Status of Presumed Low-Grade Glioma with an Externally Validated Machine Learning Algorithm"](https://clincancerres.aacrjournals.org/content/25/24/7455.abstract) does not have a pre-defined license, the license depends on the  use and can be obtained via the [Elsevier Copyright system](https://s100.copyright.com/AppDispatchServlet?publisherName=aacr&publication=clincanres&title=Predicting%20the%201p/19q%20Codeletion%20Status%20of%20Presumed%20Low-Grade%20Glioma%20with%20an%20Externally%20Validated%20Machine%20Learning%20Algorithm&publicationDate=2019-12-15&author=Sebastian%20R.%20van%20der%20Voort%2CFatih%20Incekara%2CMaarten%20M.J.%20Wijnenga%2CGeorgios%20Kapas%2CMayke%20Gardeniers%2CJoost%20W.%20Schouten%2CMartijn%20P.A.%20Starmans%2CRishie%20Nandoe%20Tewarie%2CGeert%20J.%20Lycklama%2CPim%20J.%20French%2CHendrikus%20J.%20Dubbink%2CMartin%20J.%20van%20den%20Bent%2CArnaud%20J.P.E.%20Vincent%2CWiro%20J.%20Niessen%2CStefan%20Klein%2CMarion%20Smits&contentID=clincanres%3B25/24/7455&volumeNum=25&issueNum=24&startPage=7455&endPage=7462&numPages=8&copyright=American%20Association%20for%20Cancer%20Research&orderBeanReset=true).

 The chaper ["Radiomics: Data mining using quantitative medical image features"](https://www.sciencedirect.com/science/article/pii/B9780128161760000235) does not have a pre-defined license, the license depends on the use and can be obtained via the [Elsevier Copyright system](https://s100.copyright.com/AppDispatchServlet?publisherName=ELS&contentID=B9780128161760000235&orderBeanReset=true).

+## Work in progress

+This thesis is currently a work in progress, and thus will be updated over time.
+Apart from implementing new chapters as they are accepted for publication, new automatic tools are being developed as well.
+The main work in progress at this moment is the addition of a github action that automatically adds missing data to the bibtex files.

+There will also be a github pages associated with this page, which will link to the open source code and data for each chapter for optimal reproducibility.